Skip to main content

 ParameterDescription

-resultThe completed chat generated by the LLM.
+resultThe completed chat by the LLM.

-To add an LLM Text Complete task:
+To add an LLM Chat Complete task:

-2. Choose the LLM provider and Model.
+2. In Provider and Model, select the LLM provider, and Model.

 LLM Chat Complete Task - UI